Tested Baking & Dessert Recipes & Videos

 Hazelnut Shortbread Cookies

-To Toast Pecans: Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Bake the nuts 8-10 minutes or until browned and fragrant.
-Cool on wire rack and then coarsely chop.
+To Toast Pecans: Preheat oven to 350 degrees F (180 degrees C) and place rack in center of oven.
+Bake the pecans for about 8-10 minutes or until browned and fragrant.
+Cool and then coarsely chop.

-In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until light and fluffy (2-3 minutes).
+In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until creamy and smooth (about 2-3 minutes).
 Beat in the vanilla extract.
-Scrape down the sides of the bowl and then add the flour mixture, mixing only until incorporated.
+Scrape down the sides of the bowl as needed.
+Add the flour mixture, mixing only until incorporated.
 Stir in the chopped pecans.

-Bake for approximately 13 - 15 minutes or until the shortbreads are a deep brown color.
+Bake the cookies for approximately 13 - 15 minutes or until the shortbreads are a deep golden brown color.
 This ensures a crunchy and crumbly cookie.
 (Note: If you only bake the shortbread until they are light brown the shortbread will be softer in texture.)
-Remove cookies from oven and cool on a wire rack.
+Remove cookies from oven and cool completely on a wire rack.

 The shortbreads can be stored at room temperature for about one week or else frozen.